accelero-cloud/appkernel/README.md

 **Work in progress / documentation in progress**

 ## What is Appkernel?
-A beautiful micro-service framework ("for humans"), enabling you to deliver a REST enabled micro-service from zero to production within minutes (literally within minutes).
+A beautiful micro-service framework \"for humans\", enabling you to deliver a REST enabled micro-service from zero to production within minutes (literally within minutes).

 ## What's in it for you?
 We've spent the time on analysing the stack, made the hard choices for you in terms of Database/ORM/Security/Rate Limiting and so on, so